jfv492/Howitzer-Firing-Simulator/README.md

 ## Design Requirements

 ### Objectives
-The project's objective is not to implement a complete working simulator but to design test suits for one.
+The objective of this project is to create test suits for a Howitzer Firing Simulator.
+The main objective is not to desing the simulator but to design tests in order to verify the kinematic and dynamic of the simulator.

 ### Constraints
 - Economic Factors: